kurtlippert/grove-code-challenge/README.md

 ### Notes and caveats
 - I used the [ArcGIS Geocoding Services](https://developers.arcgis.com/rest/geocode/api-reference/geocoding-find-address-candidates.htm#) for geocoding addresses and zip codes (they appear to do it for free?)
-  - They address (string format) to coordinates and zip to coordinates which takes care of the AC given by Grove
+  - The endpoint geocodes addresses to coordinates and zip to coordinates which takes care of the AC given by Grove
 - There are libs that calc distance b/t coordinates, but the requirements stipulate I roll my own
 - If the user specifies both an `--address` and `--zip` flag, the program just uses the `--address` specified
 - In order to run the executable, you need to append `./` (regardless of OS I believe).
 There are a few ways to avoid this, but didn't believe it worth the effort given it wasn't within the AC given by Grove.
 - I likely didn't cover every single use case and possible path the user could take, but tried to take into account the common scenarios (not including the address or zip flag, etc.)